microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_03/Exercise03.md

 ##### 2) Deploy the RAG flow to an online managed endpoint

-Open the **Multi-Round Q&A on Your Data** flow that you created in the previous lab.
+Open the **Multi-Round Q&A on Your Data** flow that you created in the previous exercise.

 After opening the flow, follow the instructions indicated in this link: